networknext/next/docs/tear_down_dev_staging_and_production.md

 terraform destroy
 ```

 You will be asked to enter a tag.
 Tag is not used when destroying the environment.
-Enter _any_ string and press ENTER.
+Input _any_ string and press ENTER.

-## 2. Tear down Production
+## 3. Tear down Production

-Production is a relatively expensive environment to run.
-Unless you plan to take your game to production immediately, you should shut it down to save on cost.
+Production is an expensive environment to run, so you should shut it down when it's not being used.

 First, tear down the production relays: